 August 7, 2015

-Certain Financing, Debt, and Equity Transactions Remain Prohibited; Action Relevant to U.S. Persons and Non-U.S. Persons (particularly Middle East- and Asia-based)
+OFAC Directive 1 Prohibits Certain Financing, Debt, and Equity Transactions; Relevance to U.S. Non-U.S. Persons (particularly Middle East- and Asia-based)

 Sanctioned Status Made Explicit